utilitycss/extract-used-atoms-webpack-plugin/README.md

 ```

 where:
+- `filename` is the name for the generated CSS assets
 - `scope` is the scope of your atom packages.
 - `cssBundle` [required] is your "all" atom generated package
 - `excluded` is a list of strings or RegExp of packages to exclude